rellasie/form-validation-2/README.md

 ## Usage

-1. Open the `index.html` file in a web browser.
+1. Open the `index.html` file in a web browser. (or you can access the project through this [link](https://rellasie.github.io/form-validation-2/))
 2. Fill out the form fields and observe the validation feedback.
 3. Submit the form to see the validation in action.